Waterfront Folksinger and Storyteller

 He is a descendant of an old New England whaling family.
 For more than three decades he has written about the waterfront and the fishing industry.
 He brings those tales to stage.
 They are relevant, celebrate our mutual and shared history.
 The stories and songs celebrate community, the importance of connection, and the value of heritage.

-He was a professional singer and storyteller at our Nation’s Bicentennial celebration in New York Harbor on July 4, 1976.
+He performed at our Nation’s Bicentennial celebration in New York Harbor on July 4, 1976.
 He co-authored with Eric Russell a little book of sea songs called Songs of South Street - Street of Ships (now out of print).
 At college in New York City he performed and worked as an editorial assistant at the South Street Seaport Museum.

 Martha's Vineyard is a 100-square mile Island off the coast of Massachusetts.
 The community he lives in is linked to both the sea and farming.
 Much has changed in this age of tourism, Internet and digital music; still some of that history, simplicity and insular independence lives on in his songs and stories.

 Writing about the affairs of the waterfront, he collects past stories of seafaring communities for sharing with all.
 He writes poetry, fiction and prose.
 He upholds the maritime traditions of his island and family, by telling stories about an age when ships were wooden and the men who sailed them had hearts of iron.

 Sea chanties are work songs, folk songs.
 The songs are distinct, tell a story, some offer humor.
 They are sing-along songs with a strong rhythm.
 At Straight Wharf on Nantucket.
 He sings ballads, tales of love found, love lost, hardship, hard work and triumph over struggle.

 List of songs include: Fiddler's Green, Greenland Fisheries, The Diamond, Desolation, New Bedford Whalers, Cape Cod Girls, Shenandoah, Ghostly Crew, and Squidjigging Ground.